OpenGamma/Strata/modules/basics/src/docs/day-counts.rst

 A *day count* is used to convert dates to a numeric representation for financial maths.

+A date consists of 12 months of varying lengths and occasional leap days.
-Due to the nature dates, there are many ways to convert the amount of time between two dates into a number.
+As a result of this variation there are many possible ways to convert the amount of time between two dates into a number.
+While counting the number of days between two dates is simple, there are many different ways to convert the amount of time to a fraction of a year.
+Each day count specifies a specific set of rules for the conversion.
-This results in many different day count conventions, used in different markets and for different products.
+Different rules are used in different markets and for different products.

 The standard approach is based on converting the period between two dates to a *year fraction*.
 A year fraction is a floating point number, where one year is represented by 1 and half a year by 0.5.